Whereupon our hero, Captain America, takes another call on the debt-crisis hotline.

 Caller: Can I break that glass now?

-This article appears in the July 20, 2011, edition of National Journal Daily.
+This article appears in the July 20, 2011 edition of NJ Daily.